 Rare Books

-The rare book section has books from 16th CE including the first book ever printed in India.
-Many manuscripts and a great deal of Indo-Portuguese literature, complete collection of newspapers ever published in Goa and a fair section of books in local language Konkani.
+The rare book section has books from the 16th CE including the first book ever printed in India.
+Many manuscripts and a great deal of Indo-Portuguese literature, a complete collection of newspapers ever published in Goa, and a fair section of books in the local language Konkani.
 All the rare and old books have been digitized and only digital copies are made available.
 An internal conservation lab conserves the originals.

 Is this not how public space should be?
-Actually used by the public, a common place for them to meet and enjoy the common heritage?
+Actually, used by the public, as a common place for them to meet and enjoy the common heritage.

-Maybe it is time to re-start a libraries movement in India.
+Maybe it is time to restart a library movement in India.

 Recommend you to read the following travel blog on Places to visit in Goa.